How To Create To-Do Lists In WordPress

 Show Admin Bar Menu

-If this option is enabled, the ‘To-Do List’ menu displays in your WordPress Admin bar …
+Enabling this option lets you display the ‘To-Do List’ menu in your WordPress Dashboard Admin bar …

 Use WYSIWYG Editor